-This scheme of work for KS3 art students was created with the intention of teaching students how to draw the basics in portraiture.
+This scheme of work for KS3 art students was created with the intention of teaching students how to draw faces and understand the basics in portraiture.

 The portraiture drawing lessons were designed to show the art students how they might draw a face incorrectly and why, then show them how to address their mistakes using some basic guides and rules.

 The outcomes were for students to be able to accurately place all of the features of the face in the correct place, understanding proportions, scale and creating some realism in their work through by adding tone.
 The scheme of work covers all of the basics in portraiture drawing, looking at eyes, ears, noses, mouths and hair.